endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 Both of the following datasets come from the [Police Data Initiative](https://www.policedatainitiative.org/), a police-driven project that encourages departments across the United States to make incident-level, machine readable data publicly available.
 Even within this initiative, each department's dataset is significantly different in terms of structure, information inclusion, and delivery method.

-This tutorial will provide instruction on normalizing, correcting, and restructuring, and combining two datasets from the initiative using OpenRefine.
+This tutorial will provide instruction on normalizing, correcting, and restructuring two datasets from the initiative using OpenRefine.

 [Both datasets can be downloaded here](https://github.com/endangereddataweek/resources/blob/master/data-capture-and-organization/openrefine-workshop-files/lansing-burlington-traffic-stops.zip).